Specialist schools support high needs students, either in day schools or residential schools across New Zealand.

 Contact information for day special schools

-- Blomfield Special School and Resource Centre, Whangarei
+- Blomfield Special School and Resource Centre(external link), Whangarei

 - Goldfields School, Paeroa - email firstname.lastname@example.org